fnjyusername/ArduinoUno/ReadMe_TimerInterrupt.md

 Timer2 |  OCR2A	 |  11	  | 17	  |  PB3
 Timer2 |  OCR2B	 |  3	   |  5  	|  PD3

+### Default to Arduino
+The Arduino performs some initialization of the timers.
+The Arduino initializes the prescaler on all three timers to divide the clock by 64.
+Timer 0 is initialized to Fast PWM, while Timer 1 and Timer 2 is initialized to Phase Correct PWM.
+See the Arduino source file wiring.c for details.

+The Arduino uses Timer 0 internally for the millis() and delay() functions, so be warned that changing the frequency of this timer will cause those functions to be erroneous.
+Using the PWM outputs is safe if you don't change the frequency, though.

 * http://www.righto.com/2009/07/secrets-of-arduino-pwm.html
 * https://www.youtube.com/watch?v=9JXGIeM3BSI